The ceremony

 Assistant Stage Manager: afrikah selah

-CAST AND CREATIVE TEAM BIOS
+CREATIVE TEAM BIOS

 DIRECTOR - Kevin R. Free is a multidisciplinary artist whose work has been showcased many places, including Target Margin, the Where Project (2015), QED: A Place for Storytelling; on the Moth Mainstage (“Heart of Darkness,” 2012), Dana Rossi’s The Soundtrack Series, Kathleen Warnock’s Drunken!
 Careening!
 Writers!, Queens Farm, and most recently, The Historic Apollo Theatre.